guynir/fennec/sample.md

 [dust.js](http://akdubya.github.io/dustjs/),
 [Underscore JS template] (http://underscorejs.org/#template) and many others.

-If you're not sure how things can be simpler than they are today, look at the following example and read the [Why do I need _Fennec_ ?] (#why-do-i-need-fennec) section.
+If you're not sure how things can be simpler than they are today, look at the following example and read the [Why do I need _Fennec_ ?] (#why-do-i-need-fennec-) section.

 Here is a simple example: